irdinaamira/SECP1513--TECHNOLOGY-AND-INFORMATION-SYSTEM/README.md

 ### 4. Assignment 4 - Newsletter
 - **File**: [Assignment4_Newsletter.pdf](Assignment4_Newsletter.pdf)
 - **Summary**:The industrial visit to Biocon Sdn.
 Bhd exposed students to the biotechnology manufacturing environment.
-The visit showed how computing systems, automation, databases, and ERP systems are used in insulin production, quality control, and supply chain management to ensure efficiency and compliance.
+The visit showed how
+  Computing systems, automation, databases, and ERP systems are used in insulin production, quality control, and supply chain management to ensure efficiency and compliance.
 - **Reflection**: This visit helped me understand how information systems support biotechnology operations.
 I observed how automated machines, monitoring systems, and data analytics ensure product quality and safety.
 Overall, the visit strengthened my understanding of how classroom concepts are used in real industrial settings.
 ---